AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/autocrafting.md

 ![Some neat looking devices](../assets/assemblies/autocraft_setup_greebles.png)

 Autocrafting is one of the primary functions of AE2.
-Instead of manually having to craft the correct number of each sub-ingredient like some sort of *plebian*, you can ask your ME system to do it for you.
+Instead of manually having to craft the correct number of each sub-ingredient and labor away like some sort of *plebian*, you can ask your ME system to do it for you.
 Or automatically craft items and export them somewhere.
 Or automatically keep certain amounts of items in stock through clever emergent behavior.
 It also works with fluids, and, if you have certain addons for extra mod material types, like Mekanism gasses, those materials too.
 It's pretty great.